Common Bottlenose Dolphin

 Determining the size of bottlenose dolphin populations helps resource managers determine the success of our conservation measures.
 NOAA Fisheries scientists collect population information from various sources and present the data in an annual stock assessment report.

-As resources allow, NOAA Fisheries is also working with collaborators to update stock assessment reports for bays, sounds, and estuaries (BSEs) in the Gulf of Mexico and we are working to update the stock assessment reports in the Atlantic.
+As resources allow, NOAA Fisheries is also working with collaborators to update stock assessment reports for bays, sounds, and estuaries (BSEs) in the Gulf of Mexico and the Atlantic.
 In the past 5 years, abundance studies were performed in several BSEs throughout the Gulf of Mexico, including those in Texas, Louisiana, Mississippi, and Florida.

 Documents